Joanna C. Hendon

 Notable representations in complex civil litigation include:

-- Real estate developers in investigation by the United States Attorney’s Office for the Southern District of New York (Civil Division) of alleged Fair Housing Act violations and in ensuing civil litigation (with partner Linda Imes);
+- Real estate developers in investigation by the United States Attorney’s Office for the Southern District of New York (Civil Division) of alleged Fair Housing Act violations and in ensuing civil litigation; and

-- Investment bank in insurance coverage litigation filed against insurer for failure to cover expenses incurred defending criminal and civil investigations and litigation arising from, inter alia, the collapse of Enron Corp.; and
+- Investment bank in insurance coverage litigation filed against insurer for failure to cover expenses incurred defending criminal and civil investigations and litigation arising from, inter alia, the collapse of Enron Corp.

 Recent speaking engagements include: